-Filename Description Uploaded By Uploaded On 2021-2022 KNZ LTER Findings.pdf Please see the supporting pdf files, which provide detailed information on the activities and finds of individual projects which have contributed to the overall progress of LTER VIII in 2021-2022.
-Jesse Nippert 11/07/2022 2021-2022 KNZ LTER Activities.pdf Please see the supporting pdf files, which provide detailed information on the activities and finds of individual projects which have contributed to the overall progress of LTER VIII in 2021-2022.
-Jesse Nippert 11/09/2022
+Filename Description Uploaded By Uploaded On 2022-2023 KNZ LTER Actvities.pdf Please see the supporting pdf file, which includes our mid- funding site review handouts as a comprehensive assessment of our current projects.
+Jesse Nippert 11/09/2023 2022-2023 KNZ LTER Findings.pdf Please see the supporting pdf file, which provides detailed additional information which contributed to the overall progress of LTER VIII in 2022-2023.
+Jesse Nippert 11/09/2023